jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 {:.img-wrapper}
 {% responsive_image path: media/2021/07/11/run-helm-pipeline.png alt: "Helm pipeline running." %}{:style="max-width:90%"}

-When merged, the “parrot-helm” pipeline triggers detect the change and queue a build.
-In contrast, the “parrot-docker” pipeline detects no changes, and Azure DevOps does not schedule a build for the container image.
+When merged, the "parrot-helm" pipeline triggers detect the change and queue a build.
+In contrast, the "parrot-docker" pipeline detects no changes, and Azure DevOps does not schedule a build for the container image.

 {:.img-wrapper}
 {% responsive_image path: media/2021/07/11/run-deploy.png alt: "Deployment pipeline running." %}{:style="max-width:90%"}

-The “parrot-helm” pipeline completes quickly and triggers the “parrot-deploy” pipeline.
+The "parrot-helm" pipeline completes quickly and triggers the "parrot-deploy" pipeline.

 > We shortened the time until we can deploy the new deployment by
 > skipping the application and container image build.